Frequently Asked Questions

 What is the CDMFA?

 The CDMFA is the Capital District Minor Football Association, a registered society under the Societies Act of Alberta.
 The members of the CDMFA are independent Minor Football associations, who operate the league in order for their football teams to compete with each other in the City of Edmonton and surrounding communities.
-Each participating Association or Club (there are 22 clubs at the time of this writing) can operate teams at each of the three age levels available under Football Alberta rules for minor football in Alberta.
-A fourth level (Midget) was added in the spring of 2005.
+Each participating Association or Club (there are 23 clubs at the time of this writing) can operate teams at each of the three age levels available under Football Alberta rules for minor football in Alberta.
+A fourth level (U-19 Midget) was added in the spring of 2005.
+CDMFA also hosts a growing Female 6-A-Side Spring League at the U16 and U19 levels.
 Member associations represent the Cities of Edmonton, St. Albert, Spruce Grove, Fort Saskatchewan, Camrose, Lloydminster and Fort McMurray; the Towns of Stony Plain and Wetaskiwin and the Counties of Leduc and Strathcona.

 When does the season start and how long does it last?

-The Midget season starts training around March, and begins play at the start of April.
-The Midget season is over by the middle of May.
+The U19 (Midget) and Female 6-A-Side seasons start training around March, and begin play at the start of April.
+Those seasons are over by the middle of May.
 Again, each team determines its own practice schedules; ask the team that you are playing for what their schedule is.

 What rules do you follow and is this game very different from the NFL and CFL?

 The CDMFA generally follows the Canadian Amateur Rule Book published by Football Canada.
-These rules are more similar to CFL rules than NFL rules in that there are 3 downs, 12 men on the field and motion in the backfield.
+These rules are more similar to CFL rules than NFL rules in that there are 3 downs, 12 players on the field and motion in the backfield.
 However, there are too many differences between amateur rules and CFL rules to enumerate them here.
 There are a few "house" rules in the CDMFA as well.
-Main ones apply to the Atom and Peewee levels.
-Please see the next FAQ for more detail on the Atom level.
-In Bantam and Midget, quarters are 12 minutes long with standard timing rules and the convert rules are as in professional and amateur football.
+Main ones apply to the U11 (Atom) and U13 (Peewee) levels.
+Please see the next FAQ for more detail on the U11 (Atom) level.
+In U16 (Bantam) and U19 (Midget), quarters are 12 minutes long with standard timing rules and the convert rules are as in professional and amateur football.

 As a general observation, however, anyone familiar with the CFL game will find our game to be immediately recognizable, with remarkably few differences, especially to the casual fan.

-The biggest discussion at the CDMFA level for the last few years has been about Atom Football and how we can adjust our sport in the capital district to align with the principles of Long Term Athlete Development, a national program for an international direction, to provide a better sport environment that improves upon safety and personal development in an age appropriate method.
+The biggest discussion at the CDMFA level for the last few years has been about U11 (Atom) Football and how we can adjust our sport in the capital district to align with the principles of Long Term Athlete Development (LTAD), a national program for an international direction, to provide a better sport environment that improves upon safety and personal development in an age appropriate method.
 The changes will be familiar to those involved in other sports, as they have all paved the way with revised rules that allow coaches to focus on player development for children at a young age.

 In 2015, the CDMFA came together, voting on moving away from the current full sized game (just like the Edmonton Elks play,) into a revised, age appropriate game.
 In addition to the normal association members, all levels of football came out to show their support and how critical this change is to the health of the sport: Edmonton Eskimos, University of Alberta Golden Bears, Edmonton Huskies, Edmonton Wildcats, High Schools and Football Alberta representatives were all in attendance to speak, and answer questions on the implications on our sport.